alphagov/paas-cf/README.md

 This script will:

- * Create a running AWS concourse-lite instance.
+ * Create a running AWS concourse-lite instance with IAM role `bootstrap-concourse` (see [Vagrant bootstrap concourse-lite requirements](https://github.com/alphagov/paas-cf#vagrant-bootstrap-concourse-lite-requirements)).
  * Do additional post configuration of concourse, like add basic authentication to concourse lite and mount garden container storage to instance ephemeral disk.
  * Configure a SSH tunnel to redirect the remote concourse port 8080 to http://localhost:8080